alepek/fejk/README.md

 The `request` object needs to contain at least one key, but can contain any key that is present in an Express request.

-Any key present in the `request` object must be present in the incoming Express request object and match exactly, with two exceptions:
+Any key present in the `request` object must be present in the incoming Express request object and match exactly, with these exceptions:
  * `path` - The path in the `request` can be expressed as a regex.
- * `cookies` - The cookies in the `request` object only needs to be a **subset** of the cookies in the incoming request.
+ * objects - Objects in the `request` object only needs to be a **subset** of the corresponding field in the incoming Express request.
+This is useful for fields such as `cookies`.

 #### `response`